uw-it-aca/django-handlebars-i18n/README.md

 *note: you must have handlebars.js loaded on the page before the handlebars_i18n_scripts template tag*

 That will load 2 javascript files onto your page.
-One can be compressed the other is (currently) dynamically generated.
+One can be compressed the other is dynamically generated.
 To load them separately, you can use

     {% hb_i18_script %}
     {% i18n_catalog "app_name" %}